 An alternate way to remove whitespace

 As defragmentation involves downtime, Exchange experts recommend migrating the mailboxes to a new database so that the old one can be deleted.
 To do this, Exchange administrators need a good Exchange migration tool.
 Kernel Migrator for Exchange is a popular tool for migration.
-This tool is suitable for migrations in all versions of Exchange Server.
+This tool is suitable for migrations in all versions of the Exchange Server.